nguyensjsu/sp19-281-whales/Payment/paymentMicroservice/README.md

 /addfunds                         --> Add money in your account /payfare                          --> Pay for you fare
 ```
+[20-04-2019]
+## Configurations
+***github.com/tkanos/gonfig*** package is used to read configurations from a config.json file.

 ## Database
-A cluster of riak database is being used to store the data.
+Setup MongoDB replica set with 3 nodes.
+Integration of mongo db with the application.